Cleanliness and log-characteristic cycles for vector bundles with flat connections: Log-characteristic cycles

 \subsection{Holonomicity v.s. log-holonomicity}

 In this subsection, we study the relation between holonomicity and log-holonomicity.
 The goal of this subsection is to prove the following.

 \begin{theorem} Assume that we are in the geometric local situation \ref{SS:local-setup}(a).
 Let $M$ be a holonomic $\calD_X$-module, and hence also a (not necessarily finitely generated) $\calD_X^\log$-module.
 Then as a $\calD_X^\log$-module, $M$ is log-holonomic in the sense of Definition~\ref{D:log-holonomicity}. \end{theorem} \begin{proof} The proof uses a standard trick of Bernstein, which we found in the lecture notes of Braverman and Chmutova \cite{braverman}.
-We thank them for sharing their deep understanding of algebraic $\calD$-modules.

 We first prove this theorem when $X = \AAA^n$ and $D = V(x_1\cdots x_m)$.
 In this case,